smolijar/gitwiki-thesis/src/analysis/business-process.md

 The head of the department orchestrates the team to start working on the manual for the new version.
 The two developers keep updating the manual pages, each for their module.
 The pages are reviewed by the reviewer.
-When they are satisfied with the text, it is submitted to the publisher, who will bundle the pages and create a single readable and printable document, which is submitted back to the head of the department.
+When they are satisfied with the text, it is submitted to the publisher, who bundles the pages and create a single readable and printable document, which is submitted back to the head of the department.

 A few observations from the diagram are made: